-Tonight, let the sparkling blue-white star Spica act as your guide to the Omega Centauri globular star cluster.
+Tonight – or any night in the coming weeks – let the sparkling blue-white star Spica act as your guide to the Omega Centauri globular star cluster.
 You can see this cluster with the unaided eye, if your sky is dark enough.
 Omega Centauri looks like a fairly faint (and possibly fuzzy) star.
-It’s a beautiful and very special star cluster, and Spica can help you find it.
+It’s a beautiful and very special star cluster.
+In any year, Spica can help you find it.

-Spica transits – climbs to its highest point in the sky – at 10 to 11 p.m. local standard time (11 p.m. till 12 midnight daylight saving time) in early May for all locations around the globe.
+Spica transits – climbs to its highest point in the sky – around 10 p.m local standard time (11 p.m.
+Daylight Saving Time) in mid-May for all locations around the globe.
 You can find Spica’s precise transit time for your sky at the US Naval Observatory.

 As seen from the Northern Hemisphere, Spica and Omega Centauri transit due south at the same time.
 That means that – when Spica is highest in the south – Omega Centauri is, too.
-Look for Omega Centauri about 35o directly below Spica.
-A fist at an arm-length approximates 10o.
+Look for Omega Centauri about 35 degrees directly below Spica.
+A fist at arm’s length approximates 10 degrees.

-People living south of 35o north latitude have a realistic chance of spotting Omega Centauri, though it’s been seen as far north as Point Pelee, Canada (42o north latitude).
+People living south of 35 degrees north latitude have a realistic chance of spotting Omega Centauri, though it’s been seen as far north as Point Pelee, Canada (42 degrees north latitude).
 Best appreciated with a telescope, Omega Centauri, the largest and brightest of all globular star clusters, is a globe-shaped stellar city, teeming with millions of stars!

 Bottom line: Use the star Spica in the constellation Virgo to locate Omega Centauri on these springtime nights!